|

 Built For Speed come from Norway and play an excellent brand of modern rockabilly with, its's no surprise with such a name, influences from the Stray Cats.

-just a bunch of friend who record a rehearsal) which is very important with this style (I think).The first track of the album sets the pace: Gretsch guitar led instrumental, with slap bass and double bass drum pedal with a slightly western feel, as good as any Reverend Horton Heat tune of that kind (think "Big Sky").
+You can hear that a lot of work has been made in the studio to get a good sounding album (not just a bunch of friend who record a rehearsal) which is very important with this style (I think).The first track of the album sets the pace: Gretsch guitar led instrumental, with slap bass and double bass drum pedal with a slightly western feel, as good as any Reverend Horton Heat tune of that kind (think "Big Sky").
 "I'll Get You" adds a touch of melodic Punk (kinda reminded me of The Queers) to their rockabilly.
 "Where are the groupies" is not only well played (with a nod to the Stray Cat's Give It To me in the solo) but also features some darn clever lyrics too (I picked up the guitar cos I figured joining a band might be my only chance / now, the ugliest athletes you can imagine get supermodels in bed / so if I'd known then what I know now, I would've played football instead).

+Psychobilly-blues is the word I'd use for "Hot Rod Hell'.
 More in a traditionnal blues vein "Eat You Alive" wouldn't be out of place in The Paladins setlist (yes it's THAT good) and features a brilliant solo from Anders.
 Their cover of Lloyd Price's I'm Glad is no less excellent, still with a blistering guitar part.
 Totally their own and totally respectful of the original in the same time.
 The country beat of "Too Many Guitars" is perfect to take your breath.
 Featuring a piano, "Just A Rumour", is a Dave Edmunds type of rocker and you'll find a Mystery Train / Setzer feel on "Old Car Blues".
 "I Thought I Was Over You" has a structure of a good old Honky Tonk song with a neo-rockabilly sound, and man I love that.
 A piano and and a sax are used to transform Led Zeppelin's Rock'n'roll into a rockin'/rhythm'n'blues number featuring once again blistering guitar solo and screamin' sax.
 "I Wanna Be A Millionaire" has a bit of Setzer in it but also reminds me of a great combo of the late 80's, the Nervous Fellas, mixing rocking blues with hard hitting rockabilly.
 Also featured as a bonus track an amazing, ears blowing, balls shakin' version of Motorhead's The Ace Of Spades.

 Excellent!